iSnow/sqlWebservice/README.md

 README - 2019-02-04 - sqlREST 0.4

 sqlWebservice exposes relational databases as REST style Web Service.
-Using HTTP and XML data can be queried, removed and altered.
+Data can be queried via HTTP and REST/JSON, removed and altered.
 For querying, a Web Browser can be used.

 sqlWebservice is a fork from http://sqlrest.sourceforge.net/.